cloudFPGA/cFDK/DOC/Themisto.md

 If the user tries to send to an unknown node-id, the packet will be dropped (and the corresponding `node_id_missmatch_TX` counter in the "Flight data" will be increased).

+### Templates and examples

+*Templates* for the Role HDL in VHDL or Verilog can be found in [cFDK/SRA/LIB/ROLE/TMPL/Themisto/](../SRA/LIB/ROLE/TMPL/Themisto/).

+*Example Roles* that include also demo HLS IP cores, can be found in [cFDK/SRA/LIB/ROLE/EXMPL/Themisto/](../SRA/LIB/ROLE/EXMPL/Themisto/).

 #### SRA interface